syntasso/kratix-docs/docs/main/04-guides/01-installing-kratix/01-multi-cluster.md

 ...
 ```

 🎉   **Congratulations!** Kratix is now installed!
-Jump to [Installing and using a Promise](installing-a-promise) to spin up your first as-a-service workload.
+Jump to [Installing and using a Promise](installing-a-promise) to spin up your first as-a-service offering.